H-Moji-H/mysql-biochar-sales-analysis/README.md

 ### Top Performing County:

 Machakos county leads in sales with 49 bags sold, generating a total expected revenue of 88,200 shillings, out of which 79,450 shillings has been received.
-However, it also has the highest remaining balance of 8,750.
+However, it also has the highest remaining balance of 8,750 shillings.

 ### Agent Performance: